-As the North American distributor for Priorclave—the United Kingdom’s leading manufacturer of autoclaves—we’re eager to guide users to the steam autoclave that will meet the specific challenges posed by their daily tasks, facilities, and environments.
-We stand by every autoclave we sell with technical support, a 36-month limited parts-and-labor warranty, and an unparalleled 20-year guarantee on our ASME-stamped pressure vessels.
+Being a North American distributor for leading steam autoclave companies such as Priorclave, Tuttnauer and Raypa, we are eager to guide users to the steam autoclave that will meet the specific challenges posed by their daily tasks, facilities, and environments.
+We stand by every autoclave we sell with local technical support.

 The Right Autoclave for Your Facility

 If you’re replacing an existing sterilizer, then this is the ideal moment to ask yourself how well that old autoclave was meeting your needs.
 Just because you had a 100L sterilizer before doesn’t mean you need to replace it with a new 100L sterilizer.
 If you relied on a bolt-on steam generator or a house steam autoclave as your previous unit, that doesn’t mean doing so again is the best choice for you.
 Your needs may have changed.